GoPro action camera mounted on a chest harness

 HERO13 vs HERO12, is the upgrade worth it?

-For most users, no. HERO13 adds HB-series lens compatibility (macro, ultra wide, anamorphic) and refined HyperSmooth, but image quality is essentially identical: same 5.3K60 video, 27MP photos, 1/1.9 sensor.
+For most users, no. HERO13 adds HB-series lens compatibility and refined HyperSmooth, but image quality is essentially identical: same 5.3K60 video, 27MP photos, 1/1.9 sensor.
 If you want the HB lens ecosystem for creative work, HERO13 is worth it.
 Otherwise the HERO12 E-Commerce at $319.99 saves you $59 with no meaningful image-quality loss.

 Is the LIT Hero a real GoPro?

 Yes.
-The LIT Hero is GoPro newest entry-level body designed to compete with AKASO and DJI in the $200-250 segment.
+The LIT Hero is GoPro newest entry-level body designed to compete with AKASO and DJI in the $200–250 segment.
 Real HyperSmooth stabilization, 4K60 video, 12MP photos, touch screen, and a built-in light.
-The trade: smaller sensor and lower resolution than HERO13.
 For the cheapest GoPro brand entry, this delivers; for flagship image quality, step up to HERO12 or HERO13.

 What is the difference between GoPro HERO and GoPro MAX?

 HERO cameras shoot traditional rectangular video; MAX cameras shoot 360-degree spherical video you can reframe in post.
-HERO is for action sports, vlogging, and helmet/chest mounting where you point at the action.
+HERO is for action sports, vlogging, and helmet/chest mounting.
 MAX is for capturing everything around you and choosing framing later.
 MAX2 is the newest 360 GoPro at $449; MAX 360 is the older value option at $329.99.
 For most buyers, a HERO is the right answer.

 What is the best GoPro for vlogging?

 The HERO13 Forest Green Limited Edition at $379.
-Front LCD for framing yourself, 5.3K60 video, industry-standard HyperSmooth, and Media Mod compatibility for shotgun mics and lights.
+Front LCD for framing yourself, 5.3K60 video, industry-standard HyperSmooth, and Media Mod compatibility.
 The HERO12 at $319.99 is the value alternative.
-For compact rigs, the LIT Hero at $229 has a built-in light that removes the need for a separate light accessory.
+For compact rigs, the LIT Hero at $229 has a built-in light.

 What is the best GoPro for surfing and water sports?

-Any current HERO is body-waterproof to 33 feet without a housing, covering surfing, snorkeling, paddleboarding, and casual diving.
+Any current HERO is body-waterproof to 33 feet without a housing, covering surfing, snorkeling, and paddleboarding.
 The HERO13 Forest Green Limited at $379 is the dedicated pick: latest HyperSmooth handles surf motion best, and HB-series compatibility includes a flat dive housing.
-Rinse the camera with fresh water after every salt-water session.
+Rinse with fresh water after every salt-water session.

 What is the best GoPro under $300?